top of page

 Stand back and perform a sense check: When you think you have all the right goals - stand back and check the picture.
 If you have too many goals your efforts will be diffused.

-Gains are often made in the second, third, fourth or fifth year of development - are all your goals 'new' - what percentage are moving into a 'further development' stage rather than being new?
+1. Gains are often made in the second, third, fourth or fifth year of development - are all your goals 'new' - what percentage are moving into a 'further development' stage rather than being new?

-Stand in the shoes of a member of staff, e.g. Year 3 teacher.
+2. Stand in the shoes of a member of staff, e.g. Year 3 teacher.
 When you look at the goals, what are you expecting the Year 3 teacher to change and develop across the year?
 Is it sensible, relevant, ambitious, achievable?
 If this teacher achieved all you set out for them to achieve in the development plan, what would you expect the impact to be?

-How does the plan take you closer towards the vision?
+3. How does the plan take you closer towards the vision?
 How does the plan link to external elements, e.g. how the success of the school will be measured, different needs of stakeholders, sector level pressures?

-Do you envisage any structural, systems, people or cultural elements needing to change and do any of these need to actually be identified as a goal or are they threaded into other goals?
+4. Do you envisage any structural, systems, people or cultural elements needing to change and do any of these need to actually be identified as a goal or are they threaded into other goals?

-How are different elements represented, e.g. % related to teaching and learning, % related to systems, % related to organisational elements?
+5. How are different elements represented, e.g. % related to teaching and learning, % related to systems, % related to organisational elements?
 What weighting is given to different goals or strands?

-For some schools, the whole process falls at the first quadrant - insufficient time devoted to setting out the mission and/or missing analysis (or too surface level analysis) of the current situation both of which reduce the chances of selecting the right goals for the right reasons.
-Or, the right goals have been selected but colleagues across the school are not knowledgeable about the rationale for the goals and as a result there is a lack of buy-in and a disconnect for people as to how plans are going to help the school achieve the vision.
-To increase energy levels and commitment to plans, there needs to be strong visualisation of the destination.
+• the right goals have been selected but colleagues across the school cued in to the rationale for the goals and as a result there is a lack of buy-in and a disconnect for people as to how plans are going to help the school achieve the vision.

 Strategy Scoping